denvergeeks/discourse-topic-hover-cards/README.md

 - **Themes:** Intended as a theme component; add it to any theme where you want hover cards.
 - **Other components:** If you also customize homepage content (e.g. custom Categories + Latest implementations, Doc Categories, or Kanban components), ensure their CSS does not hide `.topic-hover-card-tooltip` or block pointer events on links.

-For more on theme/component structure and git-based workflows, see: [Structure of themes and theme components](https://meta.discourse.org/t/structure-of-themes-and-theme-components/60848) and the theme developer tutorials. [web:409][web:645]